tolo38/usefull/all/git.use.md

 `git show HEAD[^#]`
 * renaming a file : git does it [automatically](https://stackoverflow.com/a/434078), it then all about display `git log -M20 -p --stat` with `-M` option help reduce the similarity threashold
+* fix git ignore issues
+`/!\ COMMIT BEFORE /!\ git rm -r --cached .`
+(Be careful, it removes all not commited local changes)

 ### Branches
 `git checkout -b new_branch`